MicrosoftDocs/appcenter-docs/docs/sdk/analytics/includes/apple-common-methods.md

 ## Enable or disable App Center Analytics at runtime

 You can enable and disable App Center Analytics at runtime.
-If you disable it, the SDK will not collect any more analytics information for the app.
+If you disable it, the SDK won't collect any more analytics information for the app.

 ```objc
 [MSACAnalytics setEnabled:NO];